 Comfortable Shoes for the Long Haul

 When you walk over 5 miles each day, you need good traction.
 My grandmother walked everywhere, every day.
 There were no good bus lines in the area and she never learned to drive, so she had no other choice.
 I remember walking with her once, before I was old enough to drive and she suddenly stopped dead in her tracks and announced “Look!
 That’s a super find!”
 She reached into the street and pulled up a large black piece of rubber in which you could see some kind of metal threading.
 “This is going to be perfect for my sandals,” she said.
 Later, when we got to her house, she cut the rubber with large scissors and proceeded to glue bits and pieces to the bottom of her sandals.
 She literally wore steel-belted radial shoes.
-But the moment she arrived wherever she was going, her big bag would open and out would come the beautiful high heels which she wore all the way into her 70s.
+But the moment she arrived wherever she was going, her big bag would open and out would come the beautiful high heels.
+SHe’d put them on and the steel-belted radial sandals would quickly disappear into her bag.
+She wore high heels all the way into her 70s.
 This is the only photograph of her I found in which she’s wearing her walking sandals and not some fancier shoes!

 Practice Random Acts of Kindness

-I joined a group on Facebook from the South Bay area (Redondo Beach, Manhattan Beach, CA) where I spend many of my growing up years.
+I joined a group on Facebook from the South Bay area (Redondo Beach, Manhattan Beach, CA) where I spend many of my years growing up.
 One day, someone posted if anyone knew a delicatessen across from the Redondo Beach pier.
 I knew it!
 It was called The Deli and my Uncle Vlasta owned it and my grandmother worked there.

-I wrote to that effect to the group and then received a very intimate letter explaining how she had a fight with her parents and had run away from home the night before.
-How she had slept on the beach and was now afraid to go home.
+I shared that with the group and then received a very intimate letter from a woman who shared how many years ago, she had a fight with her parents and had run away from home the night before.
+She had slept on the beach and was now afraid to go home.
 My grandmother invited her into the store before they opened and made her hot tea and gave her something to eat.
 Then she sat down with her and told her that life is hard enough without distancing the ones who love you most, family.
-She wrote to me that she remembers my grandmothers kind words, spoken with an accent and her beautiful laugh.
-She remembers that my grandmother called her darling and sweetheart and made her feel safe.
+The woman wrote to me that she remembers my grandmothers kind words, spoken with an accent and her beautiful laugh.
+She remembers that my grandmother called her “darling” and “sweetheart”, gave her many compliments, and made her feel safe.
 She said that if her act of kindness and the honest talk that came with it had not happened that day, her life may have turned out differently.

 Bake and Break Bread with Friends